Planning, Development & Review (PDR)

 - Any problems encountered.
 Be specific and offer possible solutions.

-- Any specific training needs
+- Any specific learning and development needs

 Developing/Drafting

 - Suggestions for new Work Plan objectives and how to measure the objectives.
+You may wish to consider objectives that specifically align to the Staff Values and Behaviour Framework.

 - Ideas for possible learning and development activities to assist you in achieving your Work Plan objectives and improving your performance.